 The supervisor and the employee should sign the written warning to acknowledge receipt of it and the employee shall be provided with a copy.
 The employee may attach a written statement to the written warning.
 If the employee refuses to sign the written warning, the supervisor should note the refusal in the employee signature line.

 F. Review of Corrective Action.
-An employee may seek review of Corrective Action under Policy 4-3 Employee Concerns and Complaints only for a violation of College policy.
+An employee may seek review of corrective action under SFCC Policy 4-3 Employee Concerns and Complaints only for a violation of College policy.
 Otherwise, such Corrective Action may not be appealed.

 - A summary of the basis for the disciplinary probation;